0xntlong/leetcode-and-self-study/README.md

-I’ve created this GitHub repository to share my personal coding journey and document my self-learning process.
+I created this GitHub repository to share my personal programming journey and document my self-learning process.

-And I share it on Threads platform where I share and connect with friends who have the same passion for solving algorithms and share and contribute with each other.
-And here is my id: leetcodedaybyday

-In addition to the Daily LeetCode Challenge, I’ll also be posting other problems I practice every day as part of my effort to improve my algorithmic skills.
-My goal is to work through the entire LeetCode problem set, and I will keep updating this repository until I finish all the exercises.
+In addition to the Daily LeetCode Challenge, I will also post other problems that I practice daily as part of my efforts to improve my algorithm skills.
+My goal is to solve the entire LeetCode problem set and I will continue to update this repository until all the exercises are completed.

-I’ll start with the easy-level problems to build a strong foundation, and then gradually move on to the medium and hard levels.
+I will start with easy problems to build a solid foundation, then gradually move on to medium and difficult problems.
+I save them in a structure according to the difficulty level of the problem EASY - MEDIUM - HARD.
+And each entry will be equivalent to the id number of the problem on Leetcode.

+I will not provide the algorithm about the time and complexity of the algorithm or any specific explanation.
+I will only have the problem and solution to save space.

-I look forward to your interest, feedback, and contributions so that we can collaborate and discover the best and most effective solutions together.
-Let’s conquer LeetCode and grow step by step!
+I look forward to receiving your attention, feedback and contributions so that we can cooperate and discover the best and most effective solutions together.
+Let's conquer LeetCode and develop step by step.

+For more details, readers are suggested to explore by themselves or search on the Threads platform: leetcodedaybyday .

+Here I share my daily algorithm solving journey according to daily leetcode and let me connect with more than 20K algorithm-loving programmers around the world.

+Thank you for reading.